cisco-en-programmability/catalystcenter-ansible/README.md

 1. The "Python 'catalystcentersdk' version" column has the minimum recommended version used when testing the Ansible collection.
 This means you could use later versions of the Python "catalystcentersdk" than those listed.
-2. The "Cisco CATALYST Center version" column has the value of the `catalystcenter_version` you should use for the Ansible collection.
+2. The "Cisco CATALYST Center version" column has the value of the `version` you should use for the Ansible collection.

 ## Installing according to Compatibility Matrix